Mark 1:34 AMP

 The disciples, whose confession Peter states in Mark 8:29, had come to recognize Jesus over time.
 They had followed him around, heard his teaching, observed his miracles, and gone out to do the same at his command.
 Their faith had grown during that time.
 More important, Jesus had been able to define for them how he saw his own mission.

 Unfortunately, Judaism did not have the same clarity about the Messiah and his mission.
 Some groups among the Jews were not looking for any Messiah.
 The golden age had come with the Maccabean victories in 164 B.C.
 As long as the temple functioned, deliverance, for them, was not needed.

-Others (such as, the people who wrote the Dead Sea Scrolls) believed in two Messiah.
+Others (such as the people who wrote the Dead Sea Scrolls) believed in two Messiah.
 One would be a descendant of David who would rule as king, while the other would be a descendant of Aaron who would purify temple worship as high priest.
-For both groups Scripture and the experience of Hasmonean priest-kings from 164 to 163 B.C. had proved that the roles of ruler and priest could not be joined.
-Still others were looking for a warrior-king who would deliver them from the Romans.
-In fact several people presented themselves as candidates for the office (Acts 5:36-37 has only a partial list), and one, Simeon Ben Kosiba, would lead the Jews to a final defeat in A.D.
+For both groups, Scripture and the experience of Hasmonean priest-kings from 164 to 163 B.C. proved that the roles of ruler and priest could not be joined.
+Still, others were looking for a warrior king who would deliver them from the Romans.
+In fact, several people presented themselves as candidates for the office (Acts 5:36-37 has only a partial list), and one, Simeon Ben Kosiba, would lead the Jews to a final defeat in A.D.
 135.

-In Ezekiel this phrase means “human being.”
-In Palestinian Aramaic it could simply be a modest way of saying “I”.
-But it also appears in Daniel 7:13 for a being who receives power and authority from God.
+In Ezekiel, this phrase means “human being.”
+In Palestinian Aramaic, it could simply be a modest way of saying “I”.
+But it also appears in Daniel 7:13 as a being who receives power and authority from God.

 Fortunately, for us today, He does not want us to keep His identity secret.
-He wants us to shout it from the rooftops; teach of Him in our homes, work places, in the marketplace, or where ever the opportunity comes.
+He wants us to shout it from the rooftops; teach Him in our homes, workplaces, in the marketplace, or wherever the opportunity comes.